delphix/virtualization-sdk/docs/Building_Your_First_Plugin/Data_Ingestion.md

 The `staged_source` input argument contains an attribute called `parameters`.
 This in turn contains all of the properties defined by the `linkedSourceDefinition` schema.
 So, in our case, that means it will contain attributes called `source_address`, `username`, and `mount_location`.
+Note how any attribute defined in `camelCase` in the schema is converted to `variable_with_underscores`.
 This line simply retrieves the user-provided mount location and saves it in a local variable.

 ```
     mount = Mount(staged_source.connection.environment, mount_location)